 It’s true: Mirrors really do make a space seem larger.
 Placing one on a wall opposite a window will multiply the amount of light streaming in, while hanging mirrors opposite one another creates the illusion of even more depth.
 To dial up the mirror’s sparkling and space-enhancing factor even more, choose an oversize style to preside over a small kitchen as a backsplash and arrange silver and gleaming porcelain alongside.

 For true wow factor, nothing beats papering the walls of a small space in a vibrant, large-scale print.
 If you don’t believe us, just check out the bungalow of entertaining guru Lulu Powers.
 To keep the effect chic rather than dizzying, stick with a limited palette for both the wallpaper and the furnishings.
 In her sitting room, for instance, Lulu complements a leafy tropical paper with furnishings and textiles in equally bright and bold colors to keep in line with the room’s lush, lavish vibe.

 Think Beauty and Practicality

 “Have nothing in your house you do not know to be useful or believe to be beautiful” was the philosophy of artist William Morris.
 And if something can be useful and beautiful—especially in a small space—so much the better.
-Case in point: Our Weekend Decorator, Megan Pflug, mounted (beautiful) carved corbels on the walls of her narrow entryway to support a (useful) shelf in one spot and as a surface for a petite vignette in another.
+Case in point: Decorator Megan Pflug mounted (beautiful) carved corbels on the walls of her narrow entryway to support a (useful) shelf in one spot and as a surface for a petite vignette in another.
 To round out the gorgeous architectural addition, Megan brought in gold and yellow touches to reiterate the reigning philosophy of function with beauty in the small space.